UP-RS-ESP/PointCloudWorkshop-Oct2019/README.md

 There is a list of hotels and accomodation in [Potsdam](https://github.com/UP-RS-ESP/PointCloudWorkshop-Oct2019/tree/master/PDF/Potsdam_Hostels_2018.pdf) and [Berlin](https://github.com/UP-RS-ESP/PointCloudWorkshop-Oct2019/tree/master/PDF/Berlin_Hostels_2018.pdf).
 Public transport in Potsdam takes ~10 to 15 minutes to the Campus Golm, commuting via bike is also possible.
 Public transport takes you from Berlin downtown to the campus in 30 minutes.

 # Tentative Program
+*If you are using your own laptop, please make sure to install the software packages listed in the [PDF](https://github.com/UP-RS-ESP/PointCloudWorkshop-Oct2019/raw/master/doc/PC_Required_Software_Workshop.pdf)*

 **Monday, Sept 30, 2019 start 9am**
 - Introduction to Point Clouds (Bodo)
   - Desktop based (Python driven) computational workflows (I) (Bodo + Aljoscha)